- Multiple investing options

 CrowdStreet offers a compelling proposition for sophisticated accredited investors seeking exposure to the commercial real estate sector.

 The CrowdStreet Marketplace contains a diverse array of property types — multifamily residential, hotels, retail, industrial, office — and deal structures.
 CrowdStreet has closed more than 520 commercial real estate deals and fully realized (sold) more than 50 of them.
-And while past performance is not always indicative of future results, CrowdStreet investments show an impressive rate of return: over 17% IRR as of July 2021.
+And while past performance is not always indicative of future results, CrowdStreet investments show an impressive rate of return: over 18% IRR as of early 2022.